 We will inspire healthy lifestyles with inclusive recreation, innovative programming and sustainable facilities, while embracing technology and fostering leadership development.

-The mission of the Department of Campus Recreation is to provide quality recreational experiences and facilities directed toward positive change in students’ physical, cognitive and social domains, thus enhancing their overall educational experience.
+The mission of the Department of Campus Recreation is to provide quality recreational experiences and facilities thus enhancing the overall educational experience of the campus community.

 This goal is accomplished by offering a wide variety of recreational

 training.
 The Department of Campus Recreation, Division of Student